soudeepd/soudeepd.github.io/pages/talk.md

 - <a href="https://journals.sagepub.com/home/SAN" target="_blank">Journal of Sports Analytics</a>: One of the pioneering journals in the field of sports analytics.
 I am working as an Associate Editor for this journal.
 - <a href="https://link.springer.com/journal/13571" target="_blank">Sankhya B</a>: The Indian Journal of Statistics: It is a quarterly journal from the Indian Statistical Institute, focusing on Applied and Interdisciplinary Statistics including Data Science.
 I am working as an Associate Editor for this journal.

-Additionally, I serve as a reviewer for many journals including the following:
+Additionally, I serve as a reviewer for many journals including the following (in alphabetical order):
 - Annals of Applied Statistics
 - Biometrics
 - BMC Public Health